twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 - interest and revenues on revenue advances,
 - spreads on revenue-backed credit lines,
 - where applicable, underlying base yield on pledged assets (e.g. if pledged revenues are held in staked SOL or yield-bearing stablecoins),
-- economics shared from more complex deals (e.g. hybrid vesting + revenue structures).
+- economics shared from more complex products (e.g. hybrid vesting + revenue structures).

 It does **not** come from: